Module code: EN3147

 Module co-ordinator: Professor Philip Shaw

-This module will further your knowledge and understanding of Romanticism, an artistic movement justly celebrated for its stylistic virtuosity; its intelligent treatment of complex sociopolitical, philosophical, and religious themes; and its ability to challenge readers into a wider understanding of the nature and scope of human experience.
+In this module you will further your knowledge and understanding of Romanticism, an artistic movement justly celebrated for its stylistic virtuosity; its intelligent treatment of complex sociopolitical, philosophical, and religious themes; and its ability to challenge readers into a wider understanding of the nature and scope of human experience.

-During our weekly seminars, we will discuss a wide range of poetry, novels, visual media, and shorter prose writings and reflect on the formal, historical, and conceptual forces that shaped the Romantic period.
-Authors to be studied include Blake, Wordsworth, Coleridge, Keats, Shelley, Byron, Hazlitt, Godwin, Austen, and De Quincey.
-In addition to these primary texts, you will be expected to read a broad selection of literary criticism.
+In addition to the primary texts, you will read a broad selection of literary criticism.
 There will also be opportunities to study at least one painter and/or visual movement and to consider Romanticism in its wider European context.